Pathoschild/smapi-mod-dump/source/~KhloeLeclair/ThemeManager/author-guide.md

 {
     "Name": "Unnecessarily Pink",

-    "Variables": {
+    "ColorVariables": {
         "Text": "hotpink",
         "TextShadow": "maroon",
         "TextShadowAlt": "black"
     },

+	"SpriteTextColorSets": {
+		"*": {
+			"default": "hotpink"
+		}
+	},

-    "SpriteTextColors": {
+    "IndexedSpriteTextColors": {
         "-1": "hotpink"
     },

     "Patches": [
-        "DrawTextWithShadow"
+        "ItemTooltips"
     ]
 }
 ```

-In this example, `Variables` and `SpriteTextColors` are theme data that will
+In this example, `ColorVariables`, `SpriteTextColorSets`, and `IndexedSpriteTextColors`
-be used by Theme Manager to overwrite colors used by the game. `Patches` is
+are theme data that will be used by Theme Manager to overwrite colors used by the game.
-another type of data used by game themes specifically to tell Theme Manager
+`Patches` is another type of data used by game themes specifically to tell Theme Manager
 what patches should be applied.
 Check out the section on [Game Themes](#game-themes)
 for more details about how it all works.